 As the time has come to acknowledge the contribution of Tadeusz to our society, I would like to share with you two images that come to my mind whenever I think – always very highly – of him.

 The first dates back to the Ascola conference held in Lecce, Italy, in 2013.
 It was the first time we met.
-Tadeusz arrived in Lecce, accompanied by an impressive team of scholars demonstrating his commitment, on the one hand, to the association and, to other hand, to help scholars grow with and around him in their knowledge of that field of the law and the establishment of a rich network of contacts throughout Europe and the world.
+Tadeusz arrived in Lecce, accompanied by an impressive team of scholars demonstrating his commitment, on the one hand, to the association and, on the other hand, to help scholars grow with and around him in their knowledge of that field of the law and the establishment of a rich network of contacts throughout Europe and the world.

 During that conference, I was particularly touched by the trust Tadeusz placed in me.
 At that time, Josef was resigning from his position of chairman of Ascola and the General Assembly had decided that I would take over.
 This was no easy task, as you can imagine.
 I was, at the same time, thrilled and scared.
 Tadeusz helped me, with generosity, take up my position, and exercise it, during the three years that would follow, with the energy that was needed.